 The Mystic Beach Hike

 Next to the upper parking lot is a wooden map board marking the start of the Juan de Fuca Marine Trail, one of the best multi-day hikes in Canada.
-The entire route is 47 kilometres long and takes most people 3 or 4 days to complete and is in the Juan De Fuca Provincial Park.
+The entire route is 47 kilometres long in the Juan De Fuca Provincial Park and takes most people 3 or 4 days to complete.

 We have not done the whole thing (yet) but from the parts we have seen you can bank on the Juan de Fuca trail being rough, rooty, hilly, muddy and extremely beautiful.